What is the ITB?

 I often get clients who say they have been regularly rolling their ITB and it is so painful.. so it must be doing some good?
 Pain does not equal effectiveness.
 In fact if an area is painful it is better to avoid this and use the roller around the area rather than directly on it which could potentially cause more inflammation.

 The ITB is fascia and not muscle.
 Fascia is dense connective tissue made up of collagen fibres which is one of the strongest protein to be found.
-The ITB is supposed to be tight as it helps keep the knee in the correct position.
+The ITB is supposed to be tight as it helps keep the knee stable and in the correct position.
 The idea that you can release or relax the ITB through Foam Rolling is therefore a misconception.
 What needs to be done is foam roll the muscles surrounding the ITB such as Glutes, Tensor Fascia Lata, Hamstrings and Quads.

 Below is a link to some useful tips on how to foam roll.